[ Printer Friendly Version ] [ Report Abuse ]

 I couldn't believe this kid.
 Did he not take Quidditch seriously at all?
 First he ditched his team to hang out with the enemy, and now he was rattling off all of the Gryffies' weaknesses.
 His behavior was baffling.

 "I'm not giving you an advantage, Bennett," Potter said patiently.
 His thumb absently grazed across the bump of my hipbone as he elaborated: "Look, my guys have been playing your guys for years.
 This is my sixth Gryffie-Slytherin match.
 I know the entire Slytherin team's weaknesses especially the Captains, seeing as I'm related to her.
 I've got all of Dom's plays memorized.
 They're in my head.
 Now, I'm telling you some of our weaknesses to level the playing field."

 With that, and a chaste kiss on the lips, Potter was removing his fingers from my beltloops and untangling himself from me, leaving my body feeling cold as he brushed past to trudge back towards the Pitch.
 I watched him go, eyes tracing the broad lines of his shoulders in his Quidditch kit.

 "Hey!"
 I called after him, and he stopped, wheeling around slowly with an easy grin on your face.
 "Mr. Level-the-Playing-Field!
 What's your weakness?"

 Potter only had to think about it for a moment.
 "Sharp right turns.
 Sloth Grip Rolls.
 Pretty girls with red hair."

-And with that and a chaste kiss on the lips, he was removing his fingers from my beltloops and brushing past me, around the corner of the locker room and out of sight — leaving me alone among the grass, dumbfounded, my thoughts racing.
+And then he was turning back around, walking past the corner of the locker room and leaving me alone among the grass, dumbfounded, my thoughts racing.